 Various operating and functional Group managers were also interviewed to inform Audit Committee members and improve their understanding of different operating issues.
-Composition and procedures of the management and supervisory bodies

 4.1.3.2 Appointments, Governance and Corporate Responsibility Committee

 The Appointments, Governance and Corporate Responsibility Committee was created by a decision of the Board of Directors on 22 May 2012.
 The internal regulations of the Board of Directors define the Committee's operating procedures and powers.
 The Appointments, Governance and Corporate Responsibility Committee's current composition was confirmed by the Board of Directors' meeting of 23 October 2024.
 Its members are: